- 2 tbsp linseeds

 - 1 red onion, halved

-- 1 tbsp olive oil, plus extra for greasing
+- 1 tbsp olive oil, plus extra for the tray

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 - 200g mixed nuts of your choice (we used a combination of pecans, hazelnuts and pistachios)

 - 400g can cooked green lentils in water, drained